andreterceiro/treemap/README.md

 # General

+### 2 columns, left line with 3 items and right line with 2 items - 5 items

 Let's think.
 We need to allocate all the parts in a big part, who needs to be a perfect rectangle (or a square).

 I chatted with Chat GPT to try to understand better the problem.
 Let's talk about my understand: